Cameras and Lenses I Use for Architectural Photography

 CONS

-- It is not possible to use the Fuji GFX 100S with Canon TS-E or Nikon PC lenses on the Cambo Actus
+- The GFX/Cambo Actus combination is not compatible with Canon TS-E or Nikon PC lenses

 PROS